St. Peter's Cathedral (Charlottetown)

 St. Peter's Cathedral, Charlottetown, Prince Edward Island, Canada, was founded in 1869 as a result of the influence of the Oxford Movement.
 Since that time, the parish has remained Anglo-Catholic in ethos and practice.

 General Information

 St. Peter's was designated a cathedral in 1879 by Bishop Hibbert Binney, the Bishop of Nova Scotia.
 Over the years, it has served as a second cathedral of the Anglican Diocese of Nova Scotia (now called Nova Scotia and Prince Edward Island).
 The principal cathedral of the diocese is All Saints' Cathedral in Halifax.
 The diocese contains two civil provinces of Canada.

 St. Peter's Cathedral is located on Rochford Square, corner of All Souls' Lane and Rochford Street, Charlottetown.

+The interior of St. Peter's Cathedral, Charlottetown PEI in December(during advent) 2025.

 Attached to the west side of the cathedral is All Souls' Chapel—designated as a National Historic Site in 1990.
 See All Souls' Chapel (Prince Edward Island).

 History

 St. Peter's Cathedral parish was established in 1869.
 Work on the construction of the building began in 1867 and the first services were held on June 13, 1869.
 In December 1869, local artist Robert Harris (1849–1919) was commissioned to create scenes for the cathedral's first Christmas celebration.

 As mentioned above, the founding of St. Peter's was directly linked to the Oxford Movement — a theological and liturgical revival of the Catholic tradition within Anglicanism, which was underway in parts of the Church of England at that time.
 The Oxford Movement had begun in England in the 1830s.
 In the 1850s, when some Charlottetown Anglicans from the Parish of Charlotte (St. Paul's) travelled abroad on business, they were inspired by the effects of this movement on the worship of England's churches.
 They returned to Prince Edward Island determined that these teachings and observances be practised in Charlottetown.

 Anglican parishes on Prince Edward Island were under the jurisdiction of the Bishop of the Diocese of Nova Scotia.
 In the Rt.
 Revd Hibbert Binney, the travellers found a pastoral leader sympathetic to the Oxford Movement.
 Before long, he decided that a building then being planned as a "chapel-of-ease" of St. Paul's Church would become instead a cathedral under his own control.

 The first services were held in June, 1869.
 Ten years later, on the Festival of St. Peter and St. Paul (June 29), the cathedral was consecrated.
 The cathedral building occupies the corner of All Souls' Lane and Rochford Street.
 It faces a park known as Rochford Square and is across the street from the Prince Edward Island Government offices.

 Throughout its history, St. Peter's Cathedral has continued in the principles on which it was founded, as reflected in preaching, teaching, and worship.